5 Common Myths About Sex That Are Holding You Back

 The Truth: Communication makes sex hotter.

-The Truth: Great sex takes practice and effort.
+The Truth: Great sex takes practice, effort, and curiosity.

 Final Thoughts